 Kayala Mendoza got behind the wheel drunk in November 2013 and it resulted in the death of 21-year-olds Kaitlyn Ferrante and Marisa Catronio after a head on collision.
 This incident made headlines because of a harrowing tweet Mendoza composed a few hours before the crash that read “2 drunk 2 care.”
 She is now set to serve for 24 years in prison and banned from driving for life.
 Prior to her sentencing she said “I know that I have made mistakes and the outcome is so much more than I could ever imagine,”… “No matter how much time passes by, [Ferrante and Catronio] will never leave my heart.
 I think about them every day and I regret my choices every day.”

 The second tragic DUI case involved a young adult, Mila Dago, 24, who pleaded not guilty to the DUI manslaughter and vehicular homicide charges despite a text message that indicated she was drunk before getting behind the wheel and killing a passenger in her car in an August 2013 crash.
 Her blood alcohol was taken 2 hours after the crash showed she had BAC of .178 – more than twice the legal limit.
 Recent evidence showed that in the hours before the crash she sent 60 texts to her boyfriend, including one 3 minutes before the crash that said “driving drunk woo … I’ll be dead thanks to you … lata.”

-In active addiction the decision to use or drink is often eroded – it just happens – and the decisions that follow are poor and impacting.
-Red Oak Recovery’s treatment program helps many young adults recover when they begin to see the negative consequences of their addiction fueled decisions.
-Our addiction programs can help before lifelong consequences occur within a young adult’s life resulting from drug and alcohol induced decisions.
+In an active addiction, the decision to use or drink is often eroded – it just happens – and the decisions that follow are poor and impacting.
+Red Oak Recovery’s treatment program helps many young adults recover when they begin to see the negative consequences of their addiction-fueled decisions.
+Our addiction programs can help before lifelong consequences occur within a young adult’s life resulting from drug and alcohol-induced decisions.